-The emissions for this alternative are derived in Table 15, Table 16, and Table 17 and are calculated using the same methodology as described for the Proposed Action emissions.
+The emissions for this alternative are derived in Table 16, Table 17, and Table 18 and are calculated using the same methodology as described for the Proposed Action emissions.
 Potential GHG emissions from the Recreational Resources Preservation Alternative could result in GHG emissions of 0.075 Mt CO2e over the life of the lease.
 The plugging of the unplugged well on parcel 7072 would potentially reduce GHG emissions that leak into the atmosphere.
 The BLM is unable to quantify the reductions in GHGs at this time since there are no measurements of what is being emitted from the unplugged well.
-Compared to emissions from other existing and foreseeable Federal oil and gas development, the life of lease emissions for the Recreational Resources Preservation Alternative is between 0.011% to 0.049% of Federal fossil fuel authorization emissions in the state and between 0.001% to 0.002% of Federal fossil fuel authorization emission in the nation.
-The projected average annual GHG emissions from expected development following the proposed lease sale are equivalent to 541 gasoline-fueled passenger vehicles driven for one year, or the emissions that could be avoided by operating 1 wind turbines as an alternative energy source or offset by the carbon sequestration of 3,036 acres of forest land.
+Compared to emissions from other existing and foreseeable Federal oil and gas development, the life of lease emissions for the Recreational Resources Preservation Alternative is between 0.011% to 0.049% of Federal fossil fuel authorization emissions in the state and between 0.001% to 0.002% of Federal fossil fuel authorization emissions that could be avoided by operating 1 wind turbines as an alternative energy source or offset by the carbon sequestration of 3,036 acres of forest land.

-Table 15 Estimated Life of Lease Emissions (On-Site) from Well Development and Production Operations (tonnes)
+Table 16.
+Estimated Life of Lease Emissions (On-Site) from Well Development and Production Operations (tonnes)